Smart Meters – what are they and how can you benefit

 On top of that, because slower charging generates less heat, it will increase your EV battery’s lifespan and, as such, reduce the need for costly battery repairs or replacement.

-Getting an EV charger installed at home is an excellent time to upgrade your old analogue meter to a smart meter if needed.
 This won’t cost you a penny as your energy supplier is required to replace outdated meters with smart ones unless there’s a suitable reason not to.

 There are a ton of great benefits with a smart meter, not least of all the fact that they measure energy use in real-time and then send the data to your supplier.
 Not only does this mean there’s now no need to take manual readings of your electricity meter, but it prompts more accurate meter readings and billings.

-The data is also available to the consumer through an in-home display highlighting how much energy is being used and how much it costs.
-This enables you to manage your overall electricity consumption better.
-You can adjust the amount and timing of electricity that your car receives, presetting EV charging until nightly off-peak times when energy costs are at their lowest.
+For instance, you can adjust the amount and timing of electricity that your car receives, presetting EV charging until nightly off-peak times when energy costs are at their lowest.

 Also, because smart meters collect real-time data they can guide suppliers and consumers to use EV chargers at times when renewable sources, such as solar, wind and nuclear power, are most available.
 This minimises your use of fossil fuels, directing you to scoop up clean as well as cheap energy.